juanmagdev/ThinkPad-Red-Led-Control/README.md

 ## TODOs
 - **Give support to other Gnome Versions**: Give support to GNOME 47.
+- **Support to other thinkpad laptops**: For now, it's just tested with Thinkpad E16 Gen2 Intel.
+Should be great do a list with tested devices and if are working propertly or not.
 - **Support for Uppercase and Special Characters in Morse Code**: Currently, only lowercase letters and numbers are supported for Morse code.
 Uppercase letters and special characters need to be handled.
 - **Add Persistence**: Resolve issues related with the state resetting after a reboot.
 - **Add more languages**: Only english is supported righ now.